anaconda/pyscript-tutorial/chapter_3/chapter_3.md

 > <title>Wine dataset: Interactive Feature Exploration</title>
 > ```

-To make things more fun,
+To make things more fun

+**NOTE**: The text needs to be completed, but the final solution in the template is done!
+It is possible to open it in the browser to see where we're going with this exercise.

 ## Exercise 3 -